Microbiome-Revolution/SampleProtocols/README.md

    - Dispose of the silver nitrate in an appropriate chemical waste container
 8. When removing materials from the MSC, please follow ‘Special considerations for removing cultures and/or waste materials from the MSC’ as described above, and clean the MSC

-### Protocol – Inoculating particulate medium with Ggt – prepare immediately prior to experiment
+### Protocol – Inoculating particulate medium with Gt – prepare immediately prior to experiment
 In the CE prep room
 1. Soak 150 mL of dry oats in water overnight, and decant the liquid (the oats should still be very moist)
 2. Autoclave oats for 1 hour at 121° C

 Work in the MSC – you must have appropriate training before using this hood
 3. Thoroughly clean the cabinet with ethanol or 10% bleach
-4. Mix ‘plugs’ of Ggt culture with the oats in Petri dishes.
+4. Mix ‘plugs’ of Gt culture with the oats in Petri dishes.
 You will need lots of replicate dishes to fit all the oats.
 5. Remove materials from the MSC, following Special considerations for removing cultures and/or waste materials from the MSC’ as described above, and clean the MSC

 In the CE prep room